 Best-in-class ESG integration: ESG risk factors are an important consideration in the assignment of credit ratings on individual issuers, which in turn drive portfolio construction decisions.

-This material has been prepared and issued by First Sentier Investors (Australia) IM Ltd (ABN 89 114 194 311, AFSL 289017) (FSI AIM), which forms part of First Sentier Investors, a global asset management business.
+This material has been prepared by Senior Portfolio Manager, Craig Morabito and issued by First Sentier Investors (Australia) IM Ltd (ABN 89 114 194 311, AFSL 289017) (FSI AIM), which forms part of First Sentier Investors, a global asset management business.
 First Sentier Investors is ultimately owned by Mitsubishi UFJ Financial Group, Inc (MUFG), a global financial group.
+A copy of the Financial Services Guide for FSI AIM is available from First Sentier Investors on its website.

-Any opinions expressed in this material are the opinions of the individual author at the time of publication only and are subject to change without notice.
-Such opinions: (i) are not a recommendation to hold, purchase or sell a particular financial product; (ii) may not include all of the information needed to make an investment decision in relation to such a financial product; and (iii) may substantially differ from other individual authors within First Sentier Investors.
+Any opinions expressed in this material are the opinions of the Author at the time of publication only and are subject to change without notice.
+Such opinions: (i) are not a recommendation to hold, purchase or sell a particular financial product; (ii) may not include all of the information needed to make an investment decision in relation to such a financial product; and (iii) may substantially differ from other individuals within First Sentier Investors.

 To the extent permitted by law, no liability is accepted by MUFG, FSI AIM nor their affiliates for any loss or damage as a result of any reliance on this material.
 This material contains, or is based upon, information that FSI AIM believes to be accurate and reliable, however neither MUFG, FSI AIM nor their respective affiliates offer any warranty that it contains no factual errors.
 No part of this material may be reproduced or transmitted in any form or by any means without the prior written consent of FSI AIM.

-Any performance information is gross performance does not take into account any ongoing fees.
+Any performance information has been calculated using exit prices after taking into account all ongoing fees and assuming reinvestment of distributions.
 No allowance has been made for taxation.
 Past performance is not indicative of future performance.

 Copyright © First Sentier Investors